Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 This (rather large) example will do a bunch of things.

+- First, it'll set the window title to `Awesome Game :D`

-- First, it'll set the global palette to have the colours seen below
+- Then, it'll set the global palette to have the colours seen below

 <img src="paletteExample2.png" style="height: 8;" />

-- Then, it'll add objects to the global item list, `Player Object`, `Partner Object`, `HUD`, `Chippit`, and `Dust Puff`.
+- After that, it'll add objects to the global item list, `Player Object`, `Partner Object`, `HUD`, `Chippit`, and `Dust Puff`.
 The scripts they all have will, in order, be `Players/PlayerObject.txt`, `Players/PartnerObject.txt`, `Global/HUD.txt`, `Global/Chippit.txt`, and `Global/DustPuff.txt`.

-- After that, a few global variables will be created, namely `options.gameMode`, `options.hardMode`, `oscillation`, `player.score`, and `player.lives`. `player.score` will have a default of `100`, and `player.lives` will have a default of `3`.
+- Next, a few global variables will be created, namely `options.gameMode`, `options.hardMode`, `oscillation`, `player.score`, and `player.lives`. `player.score` will have a default of `100`, and `player.lives` will have a default of `3`.

-- Next, some sounds will be added to the global sounds list. `Jump` with a path of `Global/Jump.wav`, `Slide` with a path of `Global/Slide.wav`, and `Collect` with a path of `Global/Collect.wav`.
+- From there, some sounds will be added to the global sounds list. `Jump` with a path of `Global/Jump.wav`, `Slide` with a path of `Global/Slide.wav`, and `Collect` with a path of `Global/Collect.wav`.

-- From there, a player entry of `SCOUT` will be added to the player list.
+- After that, a player entry of `SCOUT` will be added to the player list.
 Not much else to be said here, so let's move on!

 - Now, all the stages are added.
   - Presentation Stages get `TITLE SCREEN` and `CREDITS`